Pala Empire

 The Pala period is considered one of the golden eras of Bengali history.
 The Palas brought stability and prosperity to Bengal after centuries of civil war between warring divisions.
 They advanced the achievements of previous Bengali civilisations and created outstanding works of arts and architecture.
 The Charyapada in Proto-Bengali language was written by Buddhist Mahasiddhas of tantric tradition, which laid the basis of several eastern Indian languages in their rule.
-Palas built grand temples and monasteries, including the Somapura Mahavihara and Odantapuri, and patronised the great universities of Nalanda and Vikramashila.
-The empire enjoyed relations with the Srivijaya Empire, the Tibetan Empire and the Arab Abbasid Caliphate.
+Palas built grand Buddhist temples and monasteries (Viharas), including the Somapura Mahavihara and Odantapuri, and patronised the great universities of Nalanda and Vikramashila.
+The Pala empire enjoyed relations with the Srivijaya Empire, the Tibetan Empire and the Arab Abbasid Caliphate.
 Islam first arrived in Bengal during this period as a result of flourishing mercantile and intellectual contacts with Middle-East.
 The Pala legacy is still reflected in Tibetan Buddhism.